jrm-code-project/table/README.md

 Returns T if there are no entries in _table_.

 `table/equal?` _table1_ _table2_ `&optional` (_test_ `#'eql`)\
 Returns T if _table1_ and _table2_ contain the same entries.
 Entry keys are compared by the key compare function associated with _table1_.
 Entry values are compared using _test_.
+This operation is quite expensive as it must iterate through all entries in both tables.

 `table/subset?` _subtable_ _supertable_ `&optional` (_test_ `#'eql`)\
 Returns T if every entry in _subtable_ is contained in _supertable_.
 Entry values are compare using _test_.
+This operation takes O(n)*O(lookup)

 ### Selectors